mikeal/ZDAG/README.md

 * 109 - All of the following `read()`s are in this `list` until a 100 delimiter
   * Every `read()` is a table entry you hit a 100 delimiter
 * 110 - The next `read()` is a varint for the index of the cid value.
-* 111 - The next `read(0)` is a signed varint, follow the varint parsing rules but make the value negative
+* 111 - The next `read()` is a signed varint, follow the varint parsing rules but make the value negative
-* 112 - The next `read(0)` is a signed float, follow float parsing rules but make the left side negative
+* 112 - The next `read()` is a signed float, follow float parsing rules but make the left side negative
+* 113 - The next `read()` is a zero point float, the next varint is the integer representing the mantissa below zero. (not implemented)
+* 114 - Typed map (not implemented)
+* 115 - Typed list (not implemented)
-* 113+ - This varint is the inline number value
+* 116+ - This varint is the inline number value

 ## value and cid sorting algorithm